GenomiqueENS/toulligQC/README.md

 ## 1. Get ToulligQC
 <a name="local-installation"></a>
 ### 1.1 Local
-This option is also suitable if you are interested in further developing the package, but requires a little bit more hands-on.
+This option is also suitable if you are interested in further developments of the package, but requires a little bit more hands-on.
 Install the dependencies required and clone the repository locally.

 ```bash
 $ git clone https://github.com/GenomicParisCentre/toulligQC.git